 The damage occurred in the kidney and liver functions of the rats, two major diet detoxification organs.

-There was also effects on the heart, adrenal, spleen and blood cells of the rats.
+There were also effects on the heart, adrenal, spleen, and blood cells of the rats.

 Eating these genetically modified organisms could also aggravate allergies.
 By growing food from heirloom plants, you help ensure a healthier lifestyle.